sejnub/docker-beats/README.md

 * Remove installation of commodity software from Dockerfile
 * Create mechanism to run the image with a specified configuration
+* Switch to a smaller base image like e.g. alpine (look at hypriot)

 ### Run portainer